-This course is CPD accredited and benchmarked against tier 2 of the Core Capabilities Framework for Supporting Autistic People (Health Education England)
+This course is CPD accredited and benchmarked against tier two of the Core Capabilities Framework for Supporting Autistic People (Health Education England).

 The aim of the course is to provide insight, advice and support to staff who work alongside autistic children in the school setting, whether prior, during or post a child's assessment and diagnosis.
 Each session will explore a child’s unique way of experiencing every aspect of their school day, and suggest practical ways in which their differences can be accommodated and supported.

-The course is aimed towards headteachers and deputy headteachers, teaching staff, SENCos and all school personnel.
+The course is aimed towards all teaching staff, SENCos, all school personnel, headteachers and deputy headteachers.

 Session 1 - Introduction to the Neurodiversity approach